Norton Commando Cylinder Head Removal

 Cylinder Head Fasteners

-CAUTION: The number one cause of fins being broken is trying to force a head off.
+CAUTION: The number one cause of cylinder head fins being broken is trying to force the head off.
 Make sure you have all 10 nuts and bolts off and accounted for before trying to remove the head.

 Four bolts on top of head (two on either side).